sr-murthy/continuedfractions/docs/sources/rational-points.rst

    ...
    ValueError: A `RationalPoint` object must be specified as a pair of rational numbers `r` and `s`, each of type either integer (`int`), or fraction (`Fraction` or `ContinuedFraction`).

-Internally, the rational components of a :py:class:`~continuedfractions.rational_points.RationalPoint` object are stored as :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` objects, and are accessible individually via the :py:attr:`~continuedfractions.rational_points.RationalPoint.x` and :py:attr:`~continuedfractions.rational_points.RationalPoint.y` properties, and collectively via the :py:attr:`~continuedfractions.rational_points.RationalPoint.coordinates` property, as illustrated below:
+Internally, the rational components of a :py:class:`~continuedfractions.rational_points.RationalPoint` object are stored as :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` objects, and are accessible individually via the superclass :py:attr:`~continuedfractions.rational_points.Dim2RationalCoordinates.x` and :py:attr:`~continuedfractions.rational_points.Dim2RationalCoordinates.y` properties, and via the :py:attr:`~continuedfractions.rational_points.RationalPoint.coordinates` property, as illustrated below:

 .. code:: python